barbarbar338/barbarbar338/README.md

 ![banner](https://barbarbar338.fly.dev/banner.png)

-Self-taught back-end developer with over 10 years experience.
+Self-taught back-end developer.
 More interested in TypeScript, Go and Postgres.
-Addicted to Metroid games.
+Loves to play Metroid games.

 I usually spend my time playing games, listening to songs, trying interesting things with new technologies.
 Might be able to help you about JS, TS, Go & Postgres.